b-yond-infinite-network/amaze-us/README.md

 | `volume/config/flask_test_docker.yaml` | for running mysql, API containers and giving the pytest results defined in `./tests/` |
 | `docker-compose.yml` | for running mysql, API containers on the same docker bridge network where app accesses db by: `tester:password@mysql_db:3306/Schedules` |

-## Testing API requests
----
-> Given that the APP (both containers) is runnning, user may test API calls either:
-1. Using `./test.http` given that vscode addon: [__REST CLIENT__](https://marketplace.visualstudio.com/items?) is installed.
-2. Using swagger endpoint: `0.0.0.0:5000/apidocs`, where a `swagger.io UI` is provided.

 ## Running the APP
 ---
 > using `docker-compose.yml`